digital-craftsman-de/ids/README.md

 The `IdList` is immutable.
 Therefore, the mutation methods (like `add`, `remove`, ...) always return a new instance of the list.

-There is an alternative variant `MutableIdList` which offers the same functionality but is not immutable.
-Make sure you have a look into the [Doctrine edge cases](./docs/doctrine-edge-cases.md) before using it.

 ### Creating a new id list

 The bulk of the logic is in the `IdList` class.
 Creating a new id list is as simple as creating a new class and extending from it like the following: